Kais3rP/react-text2speech/README.md

 3. Using the Component is as easy as doing:
 `<AudioReader textContainer={node} />`
 Where `node` must be an `HTMLElement` containing the text or HTML child nodes containing text, that you want to be read.
-Since in React the refs receive the reference to the DOM element after the first render, the best way to pass the `ref` to the `AudioReader` Component is setting it as a React State:
+Since in React the DOM refs receive the reference to the DOM element after the first render, the best way to pass the `ref` to the `AudioReader` Component is setting it as a React State:
 ```javascript
 const [node, setNode] = useState(null);